billwear/maas-docs/zone-examples-784.md

-This page provides several examples of MAAS zone usage.
+This page provides several useful examples of MAAS zone usage.

 See [Concepts and terms](/t/concepts-and-terms/785#heading--zones) to understand more about zones and [Zones](/t/availability-zones/820) for how to work with them.